Science, Technology, Engineering, Maths - STEM

 Approach opportunities with courage.

-Alexandra Knight is the Founder and Director of STEMAZING Ltd and STEMAZINGKids CIC.
+Alexandra Knight is an award-winning engineer, presenter and diversity advocate.
 She is a Chartered Engineer, Fellow of the Institution of Mechanical Engineers, on the Board of the Women's Engineering Society, a Royal Academy of Engineering Visiting Professor at Brunel University and a STEM Ambassador.
-She worked in engineering industry for over 15 years, most recently as a Technical Director for Amey Strategic Consulting, before deciding to focus on STEMAZING.
+She worked in engineering industry for over 15 years before focussing full time on Stemazing.

 Alex strives to be a visible role model.
-She has appeared on TV and radio and regularly speaks at schools, universities and industry conferences as a technical expert and diversity advocate.
+She has appeared on TV and radio and regularly speaks at schools, universities and industry conferences as a technical expert and diversity champion.

 Reach out if you need an external speaker or are interested in finding out more about STEMAZING.

 Join our STEMAZINGWomen initiatives to shine as a visible role model, fulfil your potential in your STEM career and empower yourself and others to leave a legacy.